aparna-k/notes/react-flask-plotly/README.md

 # Create a simple plotting application using Flask, React and Plotly

-Setting up a basic project that has a Flask Backend, React Frontend and Displays a Histogram using Plotly.
+This is a tutorial for setting up a basic project that has a Flask backend, React frontend and displays a histogram using Plotly.
 The following setup was executed on macOS 10.15.4

 The instructions for basic Flask and React setup are taken from [this blog](https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project)